brohitbrose/linkedin-games/README.md

 <details><summary>(Expand for overview [warning: long!])</summary>

-Backtracking trivially solves Tango, too--but brute-forcing isn't very satisfying, and we've already done it twice.
+Backtracking trivially solves Tango, too&mdash;but brute-forcing isn't very satisfying, and we've already done it twice.
 Given that LinkedIn promises the following:

 - Each puzzle has **one right answer** and can be solved via deduction (you should **never have to make a guess**)